-In most circumstances, incidences of pupils hurting other pupils will be dealt with under our school's behaviour policy (which can be found on our website).
+In most circumstances, incidences of pupils hurting other pupils will be dealt with under our school's behaviour policy http://longlands.herts.sch.uk/parents/policies/.
 Our child protection policy will apply to all incidents that raise safeguarding concerns where the alleged behaviour:

-- is serious, and potentially a criminal offence - could put pupils in the school at risk - is violent - involves pupils being forced to use drugs or alcohol - involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, upskirting or sexually inappropriate pictures or videos (including the sharing of nudes and semi-nudes).
+- · is serious, and potentially a criminal offence - could put pupils in the school at risk - is violent - involves pupils being forced to use drugs or alcohol - involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, upskirting or sexually inappropriate pictures or videos (including the sharing of nudes and semi-nudes).